Pharaoh (rapper): 2024: OMEGA

 One of the loudest collaborations on the Russian scene in 2024.

 The track "OMEGA" is performed in an unusual opium sound for Pharaoh, which is connected with the invited American artist Destroy Lonely - a member of the famous Opium group.
 Such a collaboration was a huge surprise for the audience.

 The song was first announced on December 1, 2023, at Pharaoh's concert in Tyumen:

-“[…].
-I’ll give you a hint [about the performer on the feature]: he’s part of an association called Opium. […]”
+"[...].
+I'll give you a hint [about the performer on the feature]: he's part of an association called Opium. [...]"

 Two days before the release, Pharaoh and the track's producer White Punk hid all their posts on Instagram, which served as a hint at the track's imminent release.

 On August 30, 2024, "OMEGA" was officially released on all platforms.

 For most fans, the collaboration between Pharaoh and White Punk was a bigger surprise, since they had been in conflict since 2018, than the feat with Destroy Lonely.

 This is not the first time Pharaoh has released a song with a Western artist.
 For example, in 2018, Pharaoh collaborated with Ghostmain on the track "Blood Oceans (How Many?)".

 2025: «10:13»

 At the end of 2024, the title of the future album was leaked «10:13».
 A little later, Pharaoh was noticed to have the same tattoo.

 In February 2025, Pharaoh participated in the White Punk song «Sky», on the album «Vampire: Chapter Two».

 At the end of March, another leak occurred.
 This time, the album cover and the first track, «Intro».
 This leak turned out to be false.
-The cover and track were false, but the track contained the phrase: "Gleb, there's still an hour and forty-seven minutes until midnight," which could be interpreted the other way around as 1 hour and 13, which, due to the similarity to 10:13, made me think the leak was true.
+The cover and track were false, but the track contained the phrase: "Gleb, there's still an hour and forty-seven minutes until midnight," which could be interpreted the other way around as 1 hour and 13, which, due to the similarity to 10:13, made think the leak was true.

 The album was released on April 25 at 10:13 Moscow time «10:13».

 The album also includes a feat with Destroy Lonely "OMEGA".

 On July 15, 2025, Pharaoh published a snippet of the song in his telegram channel «Черные Вороны (Не До Абстракций II)».